Getting to the bottom of contact lens myths

 All ACUVUE® contact lenses have UV Blocking to help provide protection against transmission of harmful UV radiation to the cornea and into the eye.
 UV absorbing contact lenses are NOT substitutes for protective UV absorbing eyewear such as UV absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
 You should continue to use UV absorbing eyewear as directed by your optician.

-¥UK purchases only.
-18+ UK residents only.
+¥UK and Ireland purchases only.
+18+ UK and Ireland residents only.
 One claim per person.
 Claims must be made on the official claim form.
 Claim form and full T&Cs available here.
 Optician validation required.
 Professional fees not refunded.
 Original proof of purchase required.
 Claims must be within 6 months of purchase.
 Claims in respect of daily disposable contact lenses must be accompanied by a minimum of 75% of the quantity of contact lenses purchased, in their original and undamaged blisters.
 Claims in respect of reusable contact lenses must be accompanied by a minimum of 65% of the quantity of contact lenses purchased, in their original and undamaged blisters.
 Maximum of 1 year’s supply of lenses refunded.
 You have statutory rights in relation to the lenses purchased.
 This satisfaction guarantee in no way affects your statutory rights.

 Promoter: Johnson & Johnson Vision, part of Johnson & Johnson Medical Ltd. Pinewood Campus, Nine Mile Ride, Wokingham, Berkshire RG40 3EW